parthvshah/VACF/README.md

 - algos

-This direcotry contains all the algorithms, serial and parallel.
+    This directory contains all the algorithms, serial and parallel.

 - lammps

     This directory contains the details for the data generation using LAMMPS, a widely used parallel software for Molecular Dynamic simulations.

 - timing

     This directory contains CSV's with timing data.
-For more (and complete) timing information, visit this repository or refer to the tables in our paper.
+For more (and complete) timing information, visit [this](https://github.com/parthvshah/VACFTimingData) repository or refer to the tables in our paper.

 - utils

-This directory contains the utitity functions associated with this project.
+    This directory contains the utility functions associated with this project.
 They are python scripts.

-Citing
+## Citing

 Cite this work as: WIP

-Paper can be found at: WIP

 Please contact the authors for any additional information required.
+All rights reserved.